 If you already have Python 3 or above, make sure the following packages are installed:

-easypqp package is also required to build spectral libraries from timsTOF data.
+easypqp package is also required to build spectral libraries.
 Please note: if Python was installed through Anaconda, you will already have all of these packages except for

 easypqp.
 In most cases, you can run

 pip install [package name] in the Anaconda prompt to install a missing package.
 The ‘Config’ tab in FragPipe also has a button to download/upgrade the

 If Python 3 is not already installed: 1) Click ‘Download’ in the Python section of the Config tab in FragPipe or click here to go to the Anaconda site, click ‘Download’, then select the latest Python version (3.7 or higher) and launch the installer.

 2) Follow the prompts in the graphical installer.
 Note the install location that you choose and complete the installation.
 We do not recommend adding Anaconda to your PATH environment variable, but you can choose to register Anaconda as your default Python.